 • Wash clothing, and pet and human bedding regularly in hot water

-Make sure to ask a non-allergic friend or family member to vacuum, dust and brush the pet, and to do so outside so that any loose hair and allergens from the pet are not shed indoors.
+If possible, try to find someone without allergies to groom/brush your pet.
+Ask them to do this outside, so that any loose hair or allergens don't come into your home.
 The animal's litter box or cage should be cleaned out regularly and again, this is a task for a non-allergic person.

-Pet allergens accumulate in areas such as carpets, mattresses, cushions and curtains as well as horizontal surfaces.
-The allergen particle is so small that it passes through fabric, so it is suggested that mattresses and cushions be covered with suitable coverings to prevent the release of allergens when squeezed.
+Pet allergens accumulate in areas such as carpets, mattresses, cushions and curtains as well as flat surfaces.
+The allergen particles are so small that they can pass through fabric.
+It can be a good idea to cover mattresses, pillows and cushions with dust protection covers.